safirasari/facial-expression-recognition/README.md

 Datasets have been taken of various classes, used for training and testing the model.
 To ensure that the pictures in the dataset are consistent, data cleaning was applied, ensuring that all images are in grayscale and the same dimension (48x48 pixels) for standardization.
 Data is also visualized, including the class distribution, pixel intensity disribution and sample images.

 ### Part 2: Basic CNN Model & Evaluation
 Using PyTorch, the CNN architecture is defined through the optimization of various hyper-parameters, such as the number of epochs, kernel size, learning rate, number of convolution layers, and more.
 To prevent overfitting, dropout values were included, along with early stopping.
 The model underwent a training phase, a validation phase and a testing phase - the overall test accuracy was then measured to assess its prediction on unseen data of facial expressions.
 3 types of models are saved: Main Model, Variant 1 and Variant 2.
-It is then evaluated through precision metrics and plotting the confusion matrix of each class.
+It is then evaluated through precision metrics and the confusion matrix of each class was plotted.

+### Part 3: Bias Analysis, Model Refinement & Deep Evaluation
+Once the modelling of the CNN architechture has been built, a 10-fold cross-validation (with random shuffling) was performed to enhance the robustness and reliability of the evaluation.
+Following this technique, the results regarding potential biases in the AI model of the categories 'Age' and 'Gender' were then recorded and analyzed.
+Additional steps were then taken, such as [], to minimize biases and encourage a more ethical model.

 ## Features
-- Datasets of 4 facial expressions: neutral, focused, angry & happy
+- Datasets of 4 Facial Expressions: angry, focused, happy & neutral
-- Data cleaning & visualization
+- Data Cleaning & Visualization
 - CNN Model & Evaluation (precision metrics and confusion matrices)
+- K-Fold Cross Validation & Bias Analysis

 ## Deliverables